Education policy in Brazil: Bolsa Escola

 Bolsa Escola is a cash transfer program that provided cash payments to poor families with children ages 6 to 15 in exchange for their enrollment in school and their attendance of at least 85% of school days.
 The program was first implemented in 1995 by the municipalities of Brasília (the Federal District) and Campinas (in São Paulo State).
 Within three years, over 50 municipalities in seven states implemented similar programs.
 After these successful local CCT experiences in the mid-1990s, CCTs gained momentum in Congress, prompting President Fernando Henrique Cardoso's government to create the Federal Bolsa Escola program in April 2001.

 By the end of 2001, it had been implemented in 98% of the 5,561 Brazilian municipalities, providing stipends to over 8.2 million children from 4.8 million families, at a cost of over US$700 million.
-In October 2003, President Luis Inacio Lula da Silva unified Bolsa Escola and three other federal cash transfer programs into a single program called Bolsa Família.
+In October 2003, President Luiz Inácio Lula da Silva unified Bolsa Escola and three other federal cash transfer programs into a single program called Bolsa Família.

 Bolsa Família

 Bolsa Família (Family Allowance) is a social welfare program which provides financial aid to poor Brazilian families.
 Families must ensure that their children attend school and are vaccinated.
 The program's dual aims are to reduce short-term poverty by direct cash aid, and fight long-term poverty by increasing educational and experiential skills among the poor through conditional cash grants.

 The Economist described Bolsa Família as an "anti-poverty scheme invented in South America" (which) "is winning converts worldwide."
-Bolsa Familia is currently the largest conditional cash transfer program in the world, though the Mexican program Oportunidades was the first nationwide program of this kind.
+Bolsa Familia was in 2007 and 2010 the largest conditional cash transfer program in the world, though the Mexican program Oportunidades was the first nationwide program of this kind.